Friedrich Merz to visit Warsaw and Paris in first trip as German chancellor to stress European unity

 Merz's trips come the day after his historic defeat in the first round of voting in the German parliament.
 No other postwar candidate for German chancellor has failed to win on the first ballot.
 He won in the second round.

 Traditionally, newly elected German chancellors make a point of visiting their big neighbors in the west and east on the first day in office to stress European unity.
+French Foreign Minister Jean-Noël Barrot said this week that Merz and Macron want their meeting to refire what he described as “the French-German motor.”

+The French minister said that he expects the relationship between Paris and Berlin will be simpler under Merz than it was under his predecessor.
+In particular, France is looking for German backing for increased EU defense spending in the face of the perceived threat to European security by Russia and concerns that Trump is pivoting away from its post-World War II trans-Atlantic relationship with Europe to focus resources on countering China.

+Merz is expected to hold news conferences on Wednesday with Macron and Polish Prime Minister Donald Tusk.

+Macron and U.K. Prime Minister Keir Starmer have separately hosted summits of European leaders to discuss Ukraine and European security in the wake of Trump's moves to cut out the continent on Russia-Ukraine negotiations.

 The stops in Paris and Warsaw are happening on the 80th anniversary of Nazi Germany's unconditional surrender in World War II.

-Merz is expected to hold news conferences with Macron and Polish Prime Minister Donald Tusk.

-Macron and U.K. Prime Minister Keir Starmer have separately hosted summits of European leaders to discuss Ukraine and European security in the wake of Trump's moves to cut out the continent on Russia-Ukraine negotiations.
+Macron's meeting with his third German chancellor as France's president will be particularly loaded with symbolism for the two countries that were bitter enemies in World War I and II.

+The first war ended with an armistice agreement signed in a railway car north of Paris.
+Nazi leader Adolf Hitler then used the same railway car in accepting France’s capitulation in 1940, after its defenses succumbed to the German invasion.

-Leicester reported from Paris.
-Associated Press Writer Kirsten Grieshaber in Berlin contributed to this report.
+John Leicester reported from Paris.
+Kirsten Grieshaber contributed to this report from Berlin.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.